-The people who joined the storytelling resurgence 40 years ago and growing older and we are losing many of them and their collections of stories, storytelling objects, tapes, etc. It is a sad fact that many of these collections end up in dumpsters since the younger members of the family do not understand or value storytelling the same way.
+The people who joined the storytelling resurgence 40 years ago are growing older and we are losing many of them and their collections of stories, storytelling objects, tapes, etc. It is a sad fact that many of these collections end up in dumpsters since the younger members of the family do not understand or value storytelling the same way.

 6. What would such a Storytelling Resource Place do benefit the community?

 This Place will be a community attraction throughout the year, available five days a week year round, not just in one weekend in October and four months in the summer.
 The storytelling books, posters, costumes, dolls, etc. and memorabilia will be a great museum for the families that come to visit Jonesborough, the Storytelling Capitol of the World.